 Paragraphs: Kept to 2-3 sentences each, optimized for mobile readability.

-Links: The article includes links to Wikipedia (Library of Celsus, Agora of Smyrna, Pergamon Altar, Laodicea, Seven Churches of Asia, Mount Ararat, Derinkuyu, Göreme), UNESCO (Göbekli Tepe, Mount Nemrut), and Danny Leibrandt’s site for the personal connection — providing link equity to a fellow Christian in the home services space.
+Links: The article includes links to Grokipedia (Library of Celsus, Agora of Smyrna, Pergamon Altar, Laodicea, Seven Churches of Asia, Mount Ararat, Derinkuyu, Göreme), UNESCO (Göbekli Tepe, Mount Nemrut), and Dan Leibrandt’s site for the personal connection — providing link equity to a fellow Christian in the home services space.

 Bold text and quotes: Strategic bolding highlights key claims (“23 days driving through Turkey,” “roughly 11,500 years old,” “the human desire to be worshipped,” “archaeology confirming what Scripture promises”).
 Biblical quotes are bolded for emphasis.

 No listicles, no AI filler, no stock photos: The article is narrative-driven with specific personal details.
-Image placeholders are marked in HTML comments for Dennis to add his own Turkey photos from Google Photos.
+Original photos from Dennis’s Google Photos shared album are embedded throughout the article.

 MAA framework (Metrics, Analysis, Action): Metrics include specific numbers (23 days, 21 cities, 25,000-seat theater, 11,500 years, 5,137 meters, 20 tons, 62 BCE, 8 levels, 20,000 people, 2 billion Christians).
 Analysis connects archaeological evidence to biblical claims.
 Action calls the reader to travel, to read Scripture differently, and to reach out to Dennis’s community.